Picovoice/rhino/binding/android/README.md

 Endpoint duration indicates how much silence (in seconds) Rhino will wait for before marking the end of a spoken command.
 A lower endpoint duration reduces delay and improves responsiveness.
-A higher endpoint duration assures Rhino doesn't return inference pre-emptively in case the user pauses before finishing the request.
+A higher endpoint duration assures Rhino doesn't return inference preemptively in case the user pauses before finishing the request.

 These optional parameters can be set through the Builder functions `setModelPath`, `setSensitivity`, `setErrorCallback`, `setRequireEndpoint` and `endpointDurationSec`:
 ```java